-I wanted something with a distinct culture and drier landscapes; a place we could escape modern life.
-Morocco seemed to house the ingredients we were looking for.
+I wanted something with a distinct culture and drier landscapes; a place I could escape modern life.
+Morocco seemed to house the ingredients I was looking for.

 Over eight days, we traveled 1350 miles, from Marrakech to the Western Sahara and back to Marrakech.

 There is only one road that connects Marrakech to southwest Morocco.
 This stretch of asphalt crosses the Atlas Mountains, and for the first three hours of our drive, their rocky peaks surrounded us.
 Then, as the road reached its highest point, we saw the first dunes on the horizon.